cohenchris/website/README.md

 3. Copies the entire production-built directory to nginx's serving directory on my machine.

 The updated website will immediately be available.
-Since this is a static website, rather than a website that uses a database, system downtime is not a requirement to deploy.
+Since this is a static website, rather than a website that uses a database, there is zero system downtime between deployments.

 ## Content
 ### Home